djorlando24/pyLabDataLogger/README.md

 ## TLDR

-This software is still in early development and cannot be guaranteed to work reliably.
+This software has only been tested on Raspbian, Ubuntu and MacOS.
+It still uses python 2.7 but I am hoping to port it to python 3.8 soon.

 You may need to tinker with src/device/usbDevice.py if your USB to Serial adapters have different VID/PIDs to mine.

 Try scripts/test_usb_devices.py to poll compatible USB devices.